 Aims.
 Time on all scales and precision known in astronomical datasets shall be described by extending the established FITS standard.
 Methods.
 Employing the well-established World Coordinate System framework, and maintaining compatibility with the FITS conventions that are currently in use to specify time, the standard is extended to rigorously describe the time coordinate.
 Results.
 World coordinate functions are defined for temporal axes sampled linearly and as specified by a lookup table.

-Key words. methods: data analysis - techniques: image processing
+Key words. time - methods: data analysis - techniques: miscellaneous - astronomical databases: miscellaneous - reference systems

 1. Introduction